Sphereon-Opensource/OID4VC-demo/README.md

 ```
 (The .env.local files are copied and patched from the packages/**/src/.env.example files)

-Ensure that you execute the script and docker compose commands with ./docker/compose/build as working directory and have correctly set up your environment
+Please ensure that you execute the script and docker compose commands with ./docker/compose/build as working directory and have correctly set up your environment
 variables as outlined in the documentation for [Setting up the agent](./documents/agent-setup.md) and [Setting up the VCI frontend](./documents/vci-front-end.md).

 The current example for ecosystem "sphereon" loads the folder `packages/agent/conf/demos/sphereon` as your base configuration folder.
 All ecosystems present in packages/agent/conf/demos can be installed using the install-configs.sh script.